fubarlabs/circuitsunday/session5/readme.md

 ##Concept ARRAYS

-A movie is a collectio of still images called frames.
+A movie is a collection of still images called frames.
 In order to animate the LED strips we need to create a frame of leds and their settings.
 Then we need to load the next frame of led states.
 We need to know how many items are in a frame.
 Like how many pixels are in a single frame.
 Pixels in a frame are a collection of red, green, and blue.
 The combination of brightness of of each color is mixed to show an image.

 Last time we used the apa102c led strips.
 We load the color values for each led in the strip.
 We used a for loop to change the colors of each.
-We used a manually method of building the frame via shiftOUT and then a library that allows us to just build the grame and refresh the iist.
+We used a manually method of building the frame via shiftOUT and then a library that allows us to just build the game and refresh the list.

-TO create an animiation we'll create a frame using and array.
+TO create an animation we'll create a frame using and array.
 Each entry in the array will correspond to a pixel.
 The array will the store the color of each pixel.
 Then to create the animation we'll refresh the led strip with colors stored in the array.

-rray details:
+Array details:

 1. They can hold any data type
 2. They start at 0 and end at define integer